openstack/cinder-specs/specs/liberty/support-modify-volume-image-metadata.rst

 ----------

 Changes to Cinder:

 #.
 Define property protections config files in Cinder
    (Deployer need to keep the files in sync with Glance's)
 #.
 Sync the properties protection code from Glance into Cinder
    (The common protection code will be shared in Cinder)
 #.
 Extend existing volume_image_metadatas(VolumeImageMetadataController)
    controller extension to add update capability.
 #.
-Define snapshot_image_metadatas(SnapshotImageMetadataController)
-   extension if needed to add update capability.
+Reuse update_volume_metadata method in volume API for updating image
+   metadata and differentiate user/image metadata by introducing a new constant "meta_type"
 #.
-Add update_volume_image_metadata and update_snapshot_image_metadata
-   method to volume API.
+Add update_volume_image_metadata method to volume API.
 #.
 Check against property protections config files
    (property-protections-policies.conf or property-protections-roles.conf)
    if the property has update protection.
 #.
 Update DB API and driver to allow image metadata updates.

 Changes to Cinder python client:

 #.
 Provide Cinder API to allow a user to update an image property.
    CLI-python API that triggers the update.
    # Sets or deletes volume image metadata
    cinder image-metadata  <volume-id> set <property-name = value>
-   # Sets or deletes snapshot image metadata
-   cinder snapshot-image-metadata  <snapshot_id> set <property-name = value>

 Dependencies
 ============